RozWelch/hangman-project3/README.md

 * Fixed bugs:
     * When I made the main game function, the game over funtion was not working properly, I changed an 'elif' to an 'if' and this solved the problem.
-    * When first deployed the ascii art had come out of place, I removed extra spaces that were on the right hand side of the artwork, and this resolved the issue.

 ## Validation